-- Gain an in-depth knowledge on various elements of environmental sciences and its usefulness in society. - Acquire and apply scientific knowledge about environmental issues to understand the underlying scientific concepts. - Acquire the necessary problem-solving skills that would enable students to obtain and propose alternatives to a variety of environmental problems - Understand the multi-disciplinary approaches in improving environmental and ecological health conditions.

-- Develop capacity to become global environmental leaders in research, development, and implementation (e.g. policies, programs). - Understand the challenges in environmental sciences through participatory teaching and learning methods to achieve the Sustainable Development Goals (SDGs). - Use of existing tools and methods to carry out a range of environmental assessments. - Understand and be able to discuss the various dimensions of major environmental challenges such as climate change, biodiversity loss, natural resource degradation, water and sanitation hazards, natural disasters, pollution (air, water and soil) and their potential integrated and sustainable solutions.
+- 1. Gain in-depth knowledge on various elements of environmental sciences and its usefulness in society, - 2.
+Acquire and apply scientific knowledge about environmental issues to understand the underlying scientific concepts - 3.
+Acquire the necessary problem-solving skills that would enable students to obtain and propose alternatives to a variety of environmental problems, - 4.
+Understand the multidisciplinary approaches in improving environmental and ecological health conditions. - 5.
+Develop the capacity to become global environmental leaders in research, development, and implementation (e.g., policies, programs). - 6.
+Understand the environmental sciences' challenges through participatory teaching and learning methods to achieve the Sustainable Development Goals (SDGs). - 7.
+Use of existing tools and methods to carry out a range of environmental assessments. - 8.
+Understand and discuss the various dimensions of major environmental challenges such as climate change, biodiversity loss, natural resource degradation, water and sanitation hazards, natural disasters, pollution (air, water, and soil), and their potential integrated and sustainable solutions.